dotnet/runtime/docs/design/features/native-hosting.md

 Note that there are no APIs proposed in this document which would only perform this step for now.
 All the APIs so far fold this step into the next one and perform both loading and executing of the managed code in one step.
 We should try to make this step more explicit in the future to allow for greater flexibility.

+After this step it is no longer possible to modify runtime properties (inspection is still allowed) since the runtime has been loaded.

 ### Execute managed code
 The end result of this step is either execution of the desired managed code, or returning a native callable representation of the managed code.